 Our Services for Families Coping With Problem Gambling

 When someone you love has a gambling problem, it can strain family relationships, interfere with work and lead to financial problems.
 You may feel worried, alone, ashamed, and unsure what to do.
 That’s why we’re here!
 Maryland Coalition of Families provides safe, confidential support without judgement.
 Our staff have experience dealing with gambling issues in their own families, and they use that experience to help others in this situation.

 We can help you:

 - Find a professional therapist or counselor who specializes in problem gambling

 - Connect with recovery resources for your loved one (peer support, Gamblers Anonymous)

-- Get financial help with credit card debt, foreclosures and other money issues
+- Connect with financial advisors who can help with credit card debt, foreclosures and other money issues

 - Learn how to advocate for your loved one who is gambling and for your family

 - Connect with others who are going through the same challenges

 - Take care of yourself and manage stress